IceHe/lib/java/cmd/javac.md

 - Specifies **whether or not to generate class files for implicitly referenced files:**
     - `-implicit:class` — Automatically generates class files.
     - `-implicit:none` — Suppresses class file generation.
-- If this option isn’t specified, then the default automatically generates class files.
+- If this option isn't specified, then the default automatically generates class files.
     - In this case, the compiler issues a warning if any class files are generated when also doing annotation processing.
-    - The warning isn’t issued when the -implicit option is explicitly set.
+    - The warning isn't issued when the -implicit option is explicitly set.
     - See Searching for Types.

 **`-Joption`**

 - **Passes option to the runtime system**, where option is one of the Java **options described on `java` command**.
     - For example, `-J-Xms48m` sets the startup memory to 48 MB.
-- Note : The `CLASSPATH` environment variable, `-classpath` option, `-bootclasspath` option, and `-extdirs` option don’t specify the classes used to run `javac`.
+- Note : The `CLASSPATH` environment variable, `-classpath` option, `-bootclasspath` option, and `-extdirs` option don't specify the classes used to run `javac`.
-    - Trying to customize the compiler implementation with these options and variables is risky and often doesn’t accomplish what you want.
+    - Trying to customize the compiler implementation with these options and variables is risky and often doesn't accomplish what you want.
     - If you must customize the complier implementation, then use the `-J` option to pass options through to the underlying Java launcher.

 `--limit-modules module,module*`